Classroom to shelter

 ‘Women’s Education TAFE SA with its emphasis on empowerment, confidence building and finance skills seemed the perfect fit.
 We chose a core subject in Certificate II in Women’s Education called Communicating Effectively for Women because it covered personal development, assertiveness training, positive self talk and identity and had an emphasis on self determination and self direction.
 It was a subject that enabled the women to build on what they had lost.

-‘The idea was to offer it as a taster so women could try it out and see if they liked it and if they did they could transfer to a TAFE campus where they could continue their studies and look further ahead to the future.’
+‘The idea was to offer it as a taster so women could try it out.
+If they liked it they could transfer to a TAFE campus where they could continue their studies and look further ahead to the future.’

-The group included women from a broad range of backgrounds.
+The education group included women from a broad range of backgrounds who had experienced domestic violence.
 ‘We had highly qualified women who had lost their jobs because of domestic violence through a loss of confidence or because her partner demanded she quit.
 Some had certificates in childcare or beauty therapy, some had left school at 15 and were dependent on Centrelink.
 It was a real mix.’

 ‘In week one, they were all pretty quiet, silent, unsure, anxious.
 The next week when Helaine asked their opinion on something a few hands went up hesitantly in response.
 By week 8 all were participating and totally transformed.
-You could see them thinking, “I can have an opinion; I can be heard; my views are accepted without criticism or judgement”.
+You could see them thinking, “I can have an opinion; I can express myself; and the group will listen and accept my views without criticism or judgement”.

 ‘Watching that transformation over 8 weeks just blew me away.
 It was very emotional,’ Bianca says.